All the weekend road closures on the A12, M25 and Dartford Crossing in Essex

 These will mainly be along the A12 in the early hours of the morning, with a few on the Dartford Crossing and the M25.

-If you are set to be travelling along these areas, it's best to take note of different diversions in place.
+If you are set to be travelling along these roads, it's best to take note of different diversions in place.

 Get more great stories like this delivered to your inbox every day by signing up to our morning newsletter - don't miss out!

-What are the M25 and A12 closures for Friday, January 12 in Essex?
+M25, Dartford Crossing and A12 closures for Friday, January 19 in Essex

 A12

-On the A12 Southbound way, there will be a carriageway closure between Junction 16 and 12 for reconstruction/renewal works from 8pm until 5am.
+On the A12 Southbound way, there will be a carriageway closure between Junction 16 and Junction 12 for reconstruction/renewal works from 8pm to 5am.

 Meanwhile, on the Northbound way, there will be a 24-hour entry slip road closure at Junction 19 for New Beaulieu Station construction.

-Also on the Northbound way, an exit slip road closure will take place on the Stratford St Mary Bypass between 9pm and 5am.

-Alongside those, there will be entry slip road closures at Junction 14 and 15 on the Southbound way between 5am and 8pm.
+Elsewhere, there will be entry slip road closures at Junctions 14 and 15 on the Southbound way from 5am to 8pm during the day.

 Dartford Crossing